 - Major events in South Korea are managed by Pokémon Korea.

 - Local events are run by volunteer organizers and allow newer players and smaller communities to take part of the game.
-These have not happened since March 2020 and are not yet confirmed to return.
+These had not happened since March 2020 but came back in May 2023.

 Among these events, the most important are the International Championships (for TPCI regions) and National Championships (for TPC and Pokémon Korea regions).
 Sadly, for the first time ever, there will not be VGC International Championships in Latin America.